Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * All subsystems able to receive, process and send the intended MQTT commands.
 * All subsystems provide a basic version of the agreed visualization.
 * Agreed on how user death would work across subsystems.

-**WIP:**
-* MQTT message length issue with M5 Stack.
-* Real data for statistics and challenges on M5 stack.
-* All subsytems to handle user death.

 <table>
 <tr>